Michael-C-Buckley/nixos/README.md

 [Vimjoyer](https://www.youtube.com/@vimjoyer) - For various simple videos that help get me started when I was still new, especially to Flakes

+[Fazzi](https://gitlab.com/fazzi/nixohess) - For some quality Hjem examples that helped finally sort cursor and theming issues

 [No Boilerplate](https://www.youtube.com/watch?v=CwfKlX3rA6E) - For the video that introduced me to NixOS and started this journey